remlapmot/remlapmot.github.io/content/post/2025-07-05-quarto-profiles-for-tutorials/index.en.md

 > To have a single Quarto document from which both the question and solution documents can be rendered for a tutorial.

-As a reminder, as [I showed in my previous post](https://remlapmot.github.io/post/2025/quarto-conditional-content/#introduction), this has been possible to achieve for a long time with R Markdown and knitr because thanks to the brilliant work of Yihui Xie because they allow programmtic chunk options.
-Therefore, implementing this in a Quarto document using the knitr engine is also straighforward and I won't repeat it in this post.
-However, it is the three other Quarto engines (for Python, Stata, and Julia) that I am interested in which are problematic because as far as I know they don't allow programmtic chunk options and they don't have the equivalent of the `! expr ...` YAML tag literal.
+As a reminder, as [I showed in my previous post](https://remlapmot.github.io/post/2025/quarto-conditional-content/#introduction), this has been possible to achieve for a long time with R Markdown and knitr thanks to the brilliant work of Yihui Xie, because they allow programmatic chunk options.
+Therefore, implementing this in a Quarto document using the knitr engine is also straightforward and I won't repeat it in this post.
+However, it is the three other Quarto engines (for Python, Stata, and Julia) that I am interested in which are problematic because as far as I know they don't allow programmatic chunk options and they don't have the equivalent of the `! expr ...` YAML tag literal.

 ## Quarto profiles